thugiang0106/react-document/README.md

 - level 3: child Components of main components

 - React passes Data down the tree to its' children.
 If you update main Data, **data will be automatically passes and updates through the tree and changes its children**

+---

+## Why REACT?

+– It's the second popular framework/ library just behind Jquery – Component composition.
+You can put components inside a components, reusable components – Declarative UI.
+– It's mainly **Just JavaScript**.
+Still uses JavaScript logic – It is the right abstraction.It takes care of complex code behind the scene and makes it – Popularity means there are a ton of tools and resources for REACT

+---